15.09.20233 min

 +"<language> programming"

 Now you know why we are not fans of the TIOBE index.
-And let's be clear - it's not about hating the TIOBE company - although when they write that their "ratings are based on the number of qualified engineers worldwide", it doesn't look the best.
+And let's be clear - it's not about hating the TIOBE as a company - although when they write that their "ratings are based on the number of qualified engineers worldwide", it doesn't look good for them.

 <p>Loading...</p>